cs-fullstack-master/javascript-events-timers-cw/README.md

 # JavaScript: Additional events, timers, add attributes

-### Exercise 1:
+### Exercise 1: click handler/text
 Create a simple form with a single `checkbox` and the message `DON'T CLICK THIS CHECKBOX!`.
-When the User tries to click checkbox, display a message, `I TOLD YOU NOT TO CLICK THIS!!!`
+When the User tries to click checkbox, change the label for the checkbox to say, `I TOLD YOU NOT TO CLICK THIS!!!`

+#### CHALLENGE:
+When user unchecks the box, reset the label text to original message

-### Exercise 2:
+### Exercise 2: add/remove attributes
-Create a simple form with a fieldset, legend, textarea, a *hidden* message with the text `Start typing`, and a button that says `Allow Typing`.
+Create a simple form with a fieldset, legend of `Post Text`, textarea, a *hidden* `<h2>` message with the text `Start typing`, and a button that says `Allow Typing`.

 When the page initially displays, the textarea should be disabled, and the message hidden.
-When the User clicks the button, display the hidden message, and enable the textarea so you can type into it.
-Clicking the button a second time should hide the hidden message and disable the textarea.
-Each press of the button should toggle the beahvior.
+When the User clicks the button, display the hidden message, change the text on the button to `Stop Typing`, and enable the textarea so you can type into it.
+Clicking the button a second time should hide the hidden message, change the text of the button back to `Start Typing`, and disable the textarea.
+Each press of the button should toggle this behavior.

-### Exercise 3:
+### Exercise 3: timers
 Create a button with the text `Start countdown!`.
 When the User clicks the button, display a countdown sequence from 10 to `LIFTOFF!!`.
 Display each number during the countdown for *1 second*, leading up to the word `LIFTOFF`.

 ### CHALLENGE: